rnoxy/openvino-segmentation-demo/README.md

 **GPU**
 > `make build-gpu`

-The installation process build the image of Ubuntu 18.04 with
+The installation process builds the image of Ubuntu 18.04 with
 - OpenCV
 - OpenVino toolkit
 - python3 with TF and PyToch